ivan-guerra/dhb/README.md

 # Decimal Hexadecimal Binary (DHB) Converter

-This project implements a command line utility that converts arbitrarily large, positive integers to/from decimal, hexadecimal, and binary.
+This project implements a command line utility that converts arbitrarily large, positive integers to/from decimal, hexadecimal, octal, and binary.

 ### Building